kmcos/kmcos/doc/source/reference/index.rst

 kmcos kMC project DTD
 ====================

+A standardized kmc model format has been made in XML.
-The central storage and exchange format is XML.
-XML was chosen over JSON, pickle or alike because it still seems as the most flexible and universal format with good methods to define the overall structure of the data.
+XML was chosen over JSON, pickle or alike because near 2010 it was the most flexible and universal format with good methods to define the overall structure of the data.

+New infrastrcture for JSON formats now exists, and it is on the to-do list to switch to using JSON to make a standard kmc model format.

 One way to define an XML format is by using a document type description (DTD) and in fact at every import a kmcos file is validated against